TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-constrained-allocation-paas.md

 <!--issueDescription-->
 We have detected that the deployment for cloud service **<!--$csname-->cloud service<!--/$csname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed due to an [allocation failure](https://docs.microsoft.com/azure/cloud-services/cloud-services-allocation-failures).

 Microsoft Azure partitions compute nodes in a datacenter into various clusters, with each cluster containing about a thousand nodes/blades.
 The cloud services when deployed get pinned to a single cluster, and don’t currently span across multiple clusters.
 In some cases, as availability of free blades or free space within a blade in a cluster fluctuates, the constraints to find an allocation for the service may not be not met.
-When these constraints are not satisfied, we return back the request as a Service Allocation failure.
+When these constraints are not satisfied, we return back the request as a service allocation failure.
 <!--/issueDescription-->

 This issue commonly happens in one of the following scenario:<br>